 There’s fear from some employers that employees will abuse this new flexibility.
-However, if remote working is handled correctly it should be beneficial for both employers and employees.
+However, if remote working is handled correctly and the company has a remote working policy put in place, it should be beneficial for both employers and employees.

 What should employers consider if they allow their employees to carry out remote working?

 The General Data Protection Regulation (GDPR) has seen the arrival of stricter operating boundaries for businesses processing personally identifiable information about individuals.
 It also introduced extended powers for data regulators (in the UK this is the Information Commissioner’s Office).